 If you decide ZoomInfo is the right fit, you can likely negotiate a lower rate.
 Here's what works:

-2. Right-size your credit allocation.
+Right-size your credit allocation.
 Audit your actual usage for the past 6 months.
-Most teams overestimate credit needs by 30-40%, which inflates the quote unnecessarily.
+Buying headroom you never use is the most common way teams inflate their own quote.

 Frequently Asked Questions